-Web Scraping Sports Data: Innovative Way To Bite Your Competition
+Web Scraping Sports Data: Innovative Way To Beat Your Competition

 The technological advancements are playing a huge role in how businesses shape and develop today.
 The vast amount of data available all over the web is simply unbelievably huge.
 This data greatly impact many industries.
 The sports industry and athletics also fall into the category of industries that are affected by the Big Data.